Indiana vs. UConn College Basketball Predictions & Picks - November 19

 UConn Performance Insights

-- UConn ranked 30th in the nation last season with 78.6 points per game.
-At the other end, it ranked 34th with 64.1 points allowed per game.
+- Offensively, UConn posted 78.6 points per game (30th-ranked in college basketball) last season.
+It allowed 64.1 points per contest at the other end of the court (34th-ranked).

-- When it comes to rebounding, everything was clicking for the Huskies, who averaged 36.5 boards per game (10th-best in college basketball) and allowed 26.5 rebounds per contest (fourth-best).
+- In terms of rebounding, things were clicking for the Huskies, who averaged 36.5 boards per game (10th-best in college basketball) and allowed 26.5 rebounds per contest (fourth-best).

-- UConn was one of the top teams in college basketball when it comes to assists, as it dished out 17.5 per game (fourth-best in college basketball).
+- With 17.5 dimes per game, UConn was fourth-best in college basketball in the category.

 - The Huskies committed 12.2 turnovers per game (217th-ranked in college basketball).
 They forced 12.1 turnovers per contest (159th-ranked).

-- The Huskies ranked 30th in the country with 9.1 threes per game last year.
-Meanwhile, they ranked 67th with a 36.3% shooting percentage from beyond the arc.
+- The Huskies made 9.1 treys per game (30th-ranked in college basketball) last season, while putting up a 36.3% three-point percentage (67th-ranked).

-- UConn dominated when it came to defending against three-pointers, as it ranked third-best in college basketball in treys allowed (5.0 per game) and 12th-best in three-point percentage allowed (29.7%).
+- UConn played well when it came to defending against three-pointers, as it ranked third-best in college basketball in treys allowed (5.0 per game) and 12th-best in three-point percentage allowed (29.7%).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.